45 Years Ago: Boston Rushes Out the Long-Delayed ‘Don’t Look Back’

 Sure, over the past few decades, classic rock fans have grown increasingly accustomed to waiting four, five, even seven or eight years between the release of their aging heroes’ studio albums.
 But back in the '70s, the meager two years separating Boston's landmark, record-breaking debut from its 1978 successor Don't Look Back felt more like 200 years to impatient Epic Records executives.

 Not so, however, for Boston's demanding leader, guitarist and songwriter Tom Scholz, who was simultaneously coping with label pressure and management headaches while attempting to get on with the considerable workload involved in writing and recording new songs.
-Once again, he was crafting and recording Boston's sophomore LP virtually singlehanded in his basement studio – so it took a while.
+Once again, he was crafting Boston's sophomore LP virtually singlehanded in his basement studio – so it took a while.

 Still, remaining tunes like "It's Easy," "Used to Bad News" and "Don't be Afraid" unquestionably fell short of Scholz's exacting standard.
 He chose to openly and undiplomatically deflect every bad review received (and there weren’t all that many) by accusing Epic Records of rushing him into finishing the album before he felt it was ready.
 Listeners no doubt noticed that Don't Look Back barely eclipsed the half-hour mark, which also served to validate the guitarist's assertion that he'd run out of time.